Why work at Coventry?

 Coventry University is a diverse and exciting place to work and we share the enthusiasm of our staff and students to be the best at whatever they choose to do.
 As one of the City’s biggest employers, we offer some impressive benefits for our staff and are committed to delivering the very best opportunities.
 We have a comprehensive training, personal and professional development programme that provides our employees with the skills to enhance their performance in the workplace and grow in their careers.
 There’s a final salary pension scheme, generous holiday allowance and flexible working opportunities as well as lifestyle benefits including childcare vouchers, discounted membership to the £4 million sports and recreation centre and schemes such as Cycle to Work and the CU Car Share initiative.

 Coventry is an historic city dating back to Saxon and Roman settlements as well as developing significantly during medieval times, and has a proud history in weaving, watchmaking, cycle manufacture and the automotive and engineering industries.
 Following devastating bombing during World War II, the city became a symbol of hope and regeneration and was the first city to ‘twin’ with another city in the world – the city is now twinned with 27 other towns and cities internationally.
 This also paved the way for the city to become a centre for peace and reconciliation and at its heart is the modern Cathedral designed by Sir Basil Spence, right next to the University campus.
 More recently, the city has enjoyed taking part in the Olympic Games, hosting international football matches at its Ricoh Arena; and artists and performers in the city created the incredible 6 metre cycle-powered Lady Godiva puppet which travelled to London to take part in the Olympic opening Ceremony.
 The city has a diverse range of activities to enjoy, including major pop concerts, ice hockey, football, theatre and has some interesting local attractions including the British Road Transport Museum, Herbert Art Gallery and Museum and a wide range of restaurants and cafes.
-For more information on the city, take a look at the official city guide.
+For more information on the city, take a look at this city guide.

 Conveniently situated in the centre of Coventry, the University enjoys excellent public transport links and close proximity to major road networks – London is just over one hour by train and the city is easily connected to the surrounding countryside of Warwickshire.